-- Large airtight containers: Large airtight containers allow you to store your dry groceries so that they remain fresher for longer.
+- Large airtight containers: Large airtight containers allow you to store your dry groceries to remain fresher for longer.
 You can stack them and optimize pantry space if they’re all the same size.

 Can openers: You’ll use plenty of your stockpiled canned foods during a famine.
 Ensure that you have at least two can openers if your main one malfunctions.

 Off-the-grid cooking equipment: A famine strains the economy, and there’s no guarantee that you’ll have a constant electricity supply.
-That’s why it’s vital to have off-the-grid cooking equipment, such as a gas stove.
+That’s why having off-the-grid cooking equipment, such as a gas stove, is vital.

 Hunting and fishing equipment: Effective hunting and fishing equipment (including a hunting gun and a fishing rod) will allow you to search for fresh food.